 Hi, I'm Leah Neaderthal.
-I'm an entrepreneur who teaches other business owners how to sign new clients, so they can increase their revenue and build incredible businesses.
+I'm an entrepreneur who teaches ambitious women business owners how to get new clients, get paid bigger numbers, and build incredible businesses.

 I’ve been where you are.